ivelin/zk0/.kilocode/rules/memory-bank/tech.md

 - **Dataset sizes and validation status** for each client
 - **Train/eval episode splits** for proper federated learning setup
 - **Quality assurance indicators** (CLEAN vs HOTFIX APPLIED)
+- **Latest Update (2025-10-05)**: Replaced lerobot/svla_so100_pickplace with shaunkirby/record-test ("Put the red LEGO in the bin") for improved task diversity and reduced complexity

 #### Evaluation Datasets
 - **choyf3/so101_test_20250908**: SO-101 test dataset (12 episodes, 9,128 frames)